subes/dep-graph-releaser/README.md

 ````
 gr html -Pg=your.group.id -Pa=the.artifact.id
 ````
 This creates a `pipeline.html` in the folder build.
+Notice, the task is clever and does not regenerate the html if nothing has changed in the code (the gradle task is mainly there to ease development).
+Thus, if you add another project to the `repos` folder and want to rerun the task, then add the extra parameter `-Pf` (this way the inputs of the task changes which forces it to run again).
+Next time you should remove it again (or assign something to it) to force the task again.

 # License
 Dependent Graph Releaser is published under [EUPL 1.2](https://joinup.ec.europa.eu/collection/eupl/eupl-text-11-12).